mwibrow/PiNT/README.md

 If a microphone is unavailable then it will (or at least should) not be possible to run the task and an appropriate warning will be displayed.
+The `Audio` button on the home page can be used to monitor the microphone while setting the system volume.
+Note that this feature does not seem to work consistently (or at all) on Windows.

 Pressing `Escape` three times rapidly while the picture naming task is running should return the app